10 Point Security Checklist – Guide On Boosting Your Garage Door Security

-Another simple but effective technique to deter unsavory characters is to turn on the radio, or a small TV in the garage.
-Most thieves prefer to be alone when they break in so by planting a seed of doubt into their head; they may conclude that your home isn’t worth getting caught, or worse.
+Another simple but effective technique to deter unsavory characters is to turn on a radio/small TV in the garage.
+Most thieves prefer to be alone when they break in.
+Planting a seed of doubt into their head, they may conclude that your home isn’t worth getting caught, or worse.

-Most people have some smartphone or tablet these days, so it’s only natural that automatic garage door systems have incorporated this technology into their design.
-With remote notifications and sensors, you can keep track of any unwanted garage door tampering while you’re at work, school or away on vacation.
+Most people have some smartphone or tablet these days.
+It’s only natural that automatic garage door systems have incorporated this technology into their design.
+With remote notifications and sensors, you can keep track of any unwanted garage door tampering while you’re away from home.

-That may seem like a mundane thing, but unplugging your garage door opener while you’re away on long trips is an effective deterrent.
-For more reassurance, you can drill a hole into the tracks behind the rollers and install a padlock that prevents the door from going anywhere while you’re gone.
+May seem like mundane, but unplugging your garage door opener while you’re away on long trips is an effective deterrent.
+For more reassurance, you can drill a hole into the tracks behind the rollers and install a padlock.
+This prevents the door from going anywhere while you’re gone.
 Sometimes the most straightforward solutions are the most effective.

 Solid steel or wooden garage doors are much harder to force open than thinner materials like aluminum.
-Using sturdy components that can withstand harsh weather as well as forced entry is a worthwhile investment if you plan on upgrading your garage door.
+Using sturdy components that can withstand harsh weather as well as forced entry is a worthwhile investment.
+You might want to look into this if you plan on upgrading your garage door.

 Ran K. is an experienced handyman who’s been working for https://www.elitegaragelynnwood.us for 10 years.
 When he’s not fixing garage doors, he likes to share his repairment ideas and knowledge with others.